-FotoWare recently exhibited at Interpol World 2019, an international trade exhibition and conference for law enforcement, security and other industries, focused on the well-being of society.
+FotoWare recently exhibited at Interpol World 2019, an international trade exhibition and conference for law enforcement, security, and other industries, focused on the well-being of society.
 Over three extremely insightful days, our team learned how police forces from all seven continents manage their workflows, and connected with technology partners to ensure that we always offer the most innovative solutions.

-Interpol World is a global co-creation opportunity which engages the public and the private sector in a dialogue to foster collaboration for a safer world.
+Interpol World is a global co-creation opportunity that engages the public and the private sector in a dialogue to foster collaboration for a safer world.
 There were 52 speakers from 19 different counties and 8,000 public security professionals and commercial buyers from around the world.

 We were also there to share the way FotoWare helps solve crimes and give guidelines to people looking into building digital workflows.
 Our Product Marketing Manager, Radmila Milenkovich, presented at the Theater Session a workflow scenario that focused on how evidence goes from the camera to court, which is summarized below.

 Effective data entry and ingesting from various sources is key to the investigation process.
 Today, we can capture files from CCTV, forensics, or even the public, and with 5G being rolled out over the next few years, it will become a catalyst for the growth in digital evidence in many countries.
 Already, data is being gathered from bio-metrics, wearables, IoT, GIS, and even social media.
 It is no longer just documents, photos, and videos that serve as digital evidence.

 Successful investigations rely on an investigator's ability to connect the dots between many different types of digital evidence.
 With Digital Evidence Management, one can implement multiple input formats using one content ID.
 That will ensure that the asset maintains a standard size and quality while providing content management and workflow features.